H.R. 6176: Electricity Transmission Scorecard Act

 Ratepayers and consumer advocates

-Independent power producers and interconnection customers
+Independent power producers waiting to connect

 Researchers, watchdogs, and journalists